Soliprem/gumslingers/system-en.typ

   _$ "d4" <- "d6" -> "d8" -> "d10" -> "d12" $_
 ]

-#rule-box(title: [Gunslinger Points and Pushes])[
+#rule-box(title: [Sand Points and Pushes])[
-  Each character has a pool of Gunslinger Points.
-These can be used to _push_ rolls, increasing the die size by one step following the usual progression:
+  Each character has a pool of Sand Points.
+These can be used to _push oneself_, making for the character behave, *for a moment* (a single roll, a single action), as if they were better at the skill.
+This means, most notably, increasing the die size by one step following the usual progression:

   _$ "d4" -> "d6" -> "d8" -> "d10" -> "d12" $_

-  Beyond d12, each Gunslinger Point becomes a +1.
+  Beyond d12, each Sand Point becomes a +1.
 Starting from a d12 (even if pushed), 4 points can be spent to roll a d20 with no modifiers.
-Beyond those 4 points, you add a +1 modifier to the d20 for each additional Gunslinger Point spent.
+Beyond those 4 points, you add a +1 modifier to the d20 for each additional Sand Point spent.
 ]

 You can double the effect of a push (with GM consent) by introducing a complication.
 Instead of a complication, the World can tally a due.